Sitebase/garduino/README.md

 * Add solar panel to power the arduino
 * Buy water proof box for the electronics
 * Maybe use interrupts for button based actions so we can use a slow main loop that only checks sensors each 30 seconds or so (more energy efficient).
 The buttons can then be directly handled when pushed.
+* Use bandgap to detect low battery (see Interesting read)
+* Run from batteries instead of PSU

 Interesting read
 ----------------